-Recommendation 3.
-Representation in the fishery assessment process should be increased to strengthen representation from conservation or community interests.
-Consideration should also be given to broader public notification of the potential to input into the assessment process.
-The existing stock assessment process would be further strengthened by periodic external peer review.
+Recommendation 6.
+Representation in the fishery assessment process should be increased to strengthen representation from conservation and other community interests.
+Consideration should also be given to broader public notification of the opportunities to provide input into the assessment process.
+The existing stock assessment process would be further strengthened by periodic peer review.

 - Australian Government Department of Agriculture, Fisheries and Forestry